Wil reviews the Orbea Rise

 You’ll see that Orbea hasn’t gone obscenely short with seat tube lengths, though there’s still room for me to go longer than the stock 150mm dropper post – not always a given for my stubby legs.

 Orbea recommends setting up the rear shock with 30% sag, and that’s where I found it to perform best.
 The rebound tune is quite slow, so I ended up setting the red dial just four clicks off the fastest setting (10/14 clicks).
 I left the low-speed compression fully open for maximum grip and comfort.

 From the factory there’s a 0.2³ volume spacer fitted inside the DPX2’s large volume air can.
-However, Orbea also includes a 0.4³ volume spacer in the box – a brilliant addition that we’d love to see from more manufacturers.
+However, Orbea also includes a bigger 0.4³ volume spacer in the box – a simple but very welcome addition that we’d love to see from more manufacturers.
 While the suspension is active and comfortable with the 0.2³ spacer, I ended up preferring the increased bottom-out support and poppier ride quality that the larger 0.4³ spacer provided.

 What does the Orbea Rise do well?

 No doubt about it, the Orbea Rise is a superb handling bike.
 The geometry is spot-on for fast and aggressive trail riding, with a nicely-balanced wheelbase and the not-too-slack 65.5° head angle.